 Vastlands and needed no change.
 Here, it just comes off as overly strained.

-a little bit of a rough edge.
+possess a little bit of a rough edge.
 One of the key weaknesses of the previous demo was the soft and subdued guitar tone.
-It is commendable

-that they were able to recognize this flaw and to avoid repeating the same mistake.
-Unfortunately, such attention was not
+It is commendable that they were able to recognize this flaw and to avoid repeating the same mistake.
+Unfortunately, such

-given to the remaining elements.
+attention was not given to the remaining elements.
 The drum sound is awful, with the snare seeming particularly hollow.
-With this being too
+With

-loud in the mix, it tends to distract from the guitars, at times.
-This is more of an issue during the faster parts.
-Also worthy
+this being too loud in the mix, it tends to distract from the guitars, at times.
+This is more of an issue during the faster

-of complaint is the bass guitar.
+parts.
+Also worthy of complaint is the bass guitar.
 It is far too noticeable and should have been lower in the mix.
-It adds this irritating rumble
+It adds

 but it has its moments.
 The band still seems unable to do anything particularly original and to put their own stamp on the